This article is from NOLO

 Making An Initial Contribution Is Strongly Recommended

-Making a money contribution can be very simple: You write a check from your personal account and deposit it in your new business account.
-Moreover, you don't necessarily have to invest a large amount—for some very small businesses, a few hundred dollars might be plenty.
-The main point is to pay in enough money to meet your initial expenses.
-Then, going forward, it's important always to keep enough capital in your business to meet your reasonable, ongoing expenses.
+Making a money contribution can be very simple: You write a check from the member's personal account and deposit it in new LLC's business account.
+Moreover, the members don't necessarily have to invest a large amount - for some very small businesses, a few hundred dollars might be plenty.
+The main point is to pay in enough money to meet the new company's initial expenses.
+Then, going forward, it's important always to keep enough capital in your business to meet its reasonable, ongoing expenses.
 (This last point is generally a requirement under states' LLC laws.)

 Making a contribution in the form of property or services can be somewhat more complicated.
 The complications mainly relate to potential tax consequences.
 In most cases, a key issue will be determining the dollar value of the property or services contributed.